 Suggested Resources You May Like

-All of the resources shown in this blog post are found in my standards based 2nd grade 2.NBT.3 pack.
+All of the resources shown in this blog post are found in my standards-based 2nd grade 2.NBT.3 pack.
 This is part of my 2nd Grade NBT bundle.
-Click the link below to view these representing numbers resources.
+Click the button below to view these representing numbers resources.

 If you are simply looking for supplemental place value resources to help your students practice representing numbers, these practice pages for 1st and 2nd grade are perfect.
 They also align to common core NBT standards.